puneet-ekline/ekline-kubernetes-website/content/en/docs/contribute/style/page-content-types.md

 - For `prerequisites`, use bullet lists when possible.
 Start adding additional prerequisites below the `include`.
 The default prerequisites include a running Kubernetes cluster.
 - For `steps`, use numbered lists.
-- For discussion, use normal content to expand upon the information covered in `steps`.
+- For discussion, use typical content to expand upon the information covered in `steps`.
 - For `whatsnext`, give a bullet list of up to 5 topics the reader might be interested in reading next.